 Modern organisations consider data to be their lifeblood.
 While the importance of data science and the potential benefits of data analytics are widely acknowledged, many people have grave concerns about irresponsible use of their data.

-Negative publicity surrounding large collections of personal data (incl. location, videos, pictures, emails, etc.) by corporations such as Google and Facebook and subsequent breaches have resulted in people losing trust in, and becoming more suspicious about, how their personal data is being used by such organisations.
+Negative publicity surrounding large collections of personal data (including location, videos, pictures and emails) by corporations such as Google and Facebook and subsequent breaches have resulted in people losing trust in, and becoming more suspicious about, how their personal data is being used.

 Process mining is a specialised form of data-driven process analytics where process data, collated from different IT systems typically available in organisations, is analysed to uncover the real behaviour and performance of business operations.

-This research initiative is being conducted by a team of researchers from the Business Process Management discipline.
+This research initiative is being conducted by a team of researchers from QUT's Business Process Management research group.

 If you are selected, you will work closely with researchers with expertise in the area of process mining to design and develop a new software framework.

-- develop novel process mining algorithms that utilise sanitised process data to generate accurate insights.
+- novel process mining algorithms that utilise sanitised process data to generate accurate insights.

 Skills and experience